 While waiting for the authorities to arrive, gather as much evidence as possible.
 Take photos of the accident location, any damage to your bicycle and the other vehicle, and your injuries.
 If there are witnesses present, get their contact information so your city, state bicycle accident lawyer can get in touch with them at a later time.

 The insurance companies' first offer will almost always be an inadequate offer.
 They want you to settle before you become aware of the full extent of your damages or hire an attorney.
 They may tell you no more money is available, but that's almost never true.
 Many injury attorneys give free consultations, so it's always recommended to consult with a lawyer about your case before accepting a settlement.

 Take a look at some of the other cases we take on in Oakville, MO:

 - What to Do After a Car Accident

 - Pedestrian Accident Lawyer

 - Injury Claim Lawyer

 Lawyer for Bicycle Accident in Oakville, MO | Halvorsen Klote

-You did not ask to be put in this situation, and you should not have to pay because someone else did not respect your safety.
-Our Oakville, MO lawyer for bicycle accident team has devoted their practice to fighting for people who have been wronged, and ensuring that they recover all the money they are owed.
-We charge no fees we win your case.
+You did not ask to be put in this situation, and you do not have to go through this alone.
+Our Oakville, MO lawyer for bicycle accident team has pledged their abilities to fighting for people who have been treated unfairly, and ensuring that they recover the full compensation they deserve.
+You do not pay unless we reach a successful conclusion to your case.
 Call a bicycle accident lawyer in Oakville, MO today at 866-382-4167 or contact us online for a free consultation.